 Fine, you’re a TV weakling, and Yellowstone no longer respects you, but if you must, you could use the cable log-in to watch Yellowstone “on demand,” which is a form of TV access that apparently still exists?

-Alternatively, you could go to paramountnetwork.com or use the Paramount Network app, where the season-five premiere is streaming for free with ads.
-There is zero chance the whole season will be available to stream for free over there, but if for some reason all you want is that first premiere episode, knock yourself out!
+Alternatively, you could go to paramountnetwork.com or use the Paramount Network app, where the season-five premiere is still streaming for free with ads.
+There is zero chance you can stream the whole season for free over there, but if for some reason all you want is that first premiere episode, knock yourself out!

 Important note: It’s Paramount Network, not Paramount+.
 If you go to the Paramount Network website, it may trick you into thinking, Wait, aren’t these the same thing?
 It keeps telling me to sign up for Paramount+!
 It is lying to you.
 Yellowstone is not there.
 Evil is, though.
 Forget Yellowstone — go watch Evil!